-Facilities must report each instance of restraint or seclusion as defined in 42 CFR §483.352 involving a resident to Magellan of Virginia within one business day of the occurrence.
+Facilities must report each instance of restraint or seclusion as defined in 42 CFR §483.352 involving a resident to the FFS service authorization contractor within one business day of the occurrence.

-Facilities must report any serious incident involving a resident to Magellan of Virginia within one business day of the occurrence.
+Facilities must report any serious incident involving a resident to the FFS service authorization contractor within one business day of the occurrence.